Sunday, March 28, 2010

 Sunday, March 21, 2010

 On Christmas Eve 1900, Cooney Houston shot and killed Delia Green.
 If that isn’t tragic enough, they were both 14 years old.
 Their sad story would have been long forgotten, even in Yamacraw – the black neighborhood in the western end of Savannah, Georgia, where the killing took place – if it hadn’t been for a song.
 The ballad of Delia’s murder traveled from Georgia to the Bahamas, then back to the States during the folk boom of the 1950s.
-Though the facts have been altered along the way, Delia’s story has been sung by generations of folk singers, and has been recorded by musical icons like Bob Dylan and Johnny Cash.
+Though the facts have been altered along the way, Delia’s story has been sung by generations of folk singers, and has been recorded by musical icons such as Bob Dylan and Johnny Cash.